kircherlab/MPRAsnakeflow/docs/contributing.rst

 This is best done in a virtual environment.
 We created a conda environment to work with the actual documentation.

-Use the following steps for installing Sphinx and the dependencies for building the MPRAflow documentation:
+Use the following steps for installing Sphinx and the dependencies for building the MPRAsnakeflow documentation:

 .. code-block:: bash

-    cd MPRAflow/docs
+    cd MPRAsnakeflow/docs
     conda env create -f environment.yml -n sphinx conda activate sphinx